QuiltMC/developer-wiki/wiki/introduction/setting-up.md

   You can download them here: <https://adoptium.net/releases.html>
 - Any Java IDE, like [IntelliJ Idea](https://www.jetbrains.com/idea/) or [Eclipse](https://www.eclipse.org/ide/).
   [Visual Studio Code](https://www.eclipse.org/ide/) can work, but it takes extra work to get set up.
-  - We recommend using IntelliJ Idea as it has the most integrations and is the easiest to use.
+  - We recommend using IntelliJ IDEA as it has the most integrations and is the easiest to use.

-## Template mod download (Java)
+## Template Mod Download (Java)

 You can download the template mod from the [quilt-template-mod](https://github.com/QuiltMC/quilt-template-mod) repository or use GitHub's template feature to generate a mod that you can use